abitalive/SuperSmashBros/Patches/Multiplayer_Hack/README.md

 - Stock handicap
 - Timed stock battles
 - Timeout to title screen disabled
+- Toggle between time and stock on versus CSS

 ## Building (Windows)
 - Clone or download the repository